IntelLabs/coach/README.md

 One of the main challenges when building a research project, or a solution based on a published algorithm, is getting a concrete and reliable baseline that reproduces the algorithm's results, as reported by its authors.
 To address this problem, we are releasing a set of [benchmarks](benchmarks) that shows Coach reliably reproduces many state of the art algorithm results.

-## Documentation
+## Documentation and Tutorials

+If you are new to Coach, we highly recommend starting by going through the [Jupyter notebook tutorials](tutorials).

-Framework documentation, algorithm description and instructions on how to contribute a new agent/environment can be found [here](https://nervanasystems.github.io/coach/).
+Additional framework documentation, algorithm description and instructions on how to contribute a new agent/environment can be found [here](https://nervanasystems.github.io/coach/).

 ## Installation